yasinozcelik/rlocal/README.md

 # rlocal
-This is my first R code!
+This is our first R code!
-Trying to push the code to GitHub.
+December, 27, 2018
 Ela Ozcelik
 Beste Ozcelik
-test2
-test3
+Yasin Ozcelik